cardan22/bjorkhem/README.md

 User empowerment is a core principle at Bjorkhem.
 Therefore, a "Delete Account" option will be offered, allowing users to have control over their accounts.
 This feature will enable individuals to remove their profiles and associated data at any time, providing a flexible and secure user experience.

+**Stock Management**

+In the future, superusers will be able to control stock, and regular users will also receive information if a product is running low or out of stock.

 ## Technologies Used

 ### Languages